wp-plugins/popup-with-fancybox/readme.txt

 1. New option to add expiration date.
 2. Added one security code that wordpress offers us.

+= 1.2 =

+1. Tested up to 3.8 (Beta)
+2. Now this plugin supports localization (or internationalization). i.e. option to translate into other languages.
+Plugin *.po file (popupwfb.po) available in the languages folder.
+Translators Welcome.
+3. Supports network multisite website (Needs to create table manually).

 == Changelog ==

 = 1.0 =